Miltondz/IdeaSaver/README.md

 - **AI Note Expansion:** Elaborate on your brief ideas, turning them into well-structured text.
 - **AI Project Plan Generation:** Transform a voice note into a formal project plan with goals, milestones, and risks.
 - **AI Task Extraction:** Automatically pull out a markdown-formatted to-do list from your transcription.
-- **Cloud Sync:** Securely save and sync all your notes and AI-generated content across devices using Firestore.
+- **Cloud Sync:** Securely save and sync all your transcriptions and AI-generated content across devices using Firestore.
+(Audio playback is only available on the recording device).

 ## Tech Stack